numpy/numpy/doc/source/f2py/python-usage.rst

 There are two types of proper-contiguous NumPy arrays:

-* Fortran-contiguous arrays refer to when data is stored column-wise, i.e. the indexing of data as stored in memory starts from the lowest dimension;
+* Fortran-contiguous arrays refer to data that is stored columnwise, i.e. the indexing of data as stored in memory starts from the lowest dimension;
-* C-contiguous or simply contiguous arrays are when data is stored row-wise, i.e. the indexing of data as stored in memory starts from the highest dimension.
+* C-contiguous, or simply contiguous arrays, refer to data that is stored rowwise, i.e. the indexing of data as stored in memory starts from the highest dimension.

 For one-dimensional arrays these notions coincide.